 What are animals fed and why?

 Non-ruminants, which are animals like chickens and pigs, digest their food more like people do.
-In fact, they can live without any hay or grass.
-Instead, they are fed mixed rations of energy and protein, which usually come from corn (energy) and soybean meal (protein).
+They are fed mixed rations of energy and protein from foods such as corn and soybean meal.

-Feeding animals is the most expensive part of animal agriculture.
-To keep costs low, some farmers feed by-products from other industries to reduce the amount of hay and grain they need to buy.
-These products, like distiller’s grains and soybean hulls, contain valuable nutrients.
-Feeding them to animals prevents waste and helps the farmer to save money.
+Feeding animals can be pricy and is many times the most expensive part of animal agriculture.
+In order to keep costs low, and their animals healthy, farmers feed by-products from other industries to reduce the amount of hay and grain.
+Products such as distiller’s grains and soybean hulls contain many valuable nutrients.
+This is also environmentally conscious as it prevents waste!

-In addition to protein and energy, animals also need vitamins and minerals.
-Farmers can buy vitamin and mineral mixes that can be added to their animals’ daily rations, or they can feed it to the animals in a solid block that the animals can lick while they are out grazing.
+Animals don’t only need protein and energy, they also need vitamins and minerals.
+Farmers can buy vitamin and mineral mixes that can be supplemented into an animal’s daily ration.
+Vitamins and minerals can also be feed as a solid block that the animals will lick while out grazing.

 Too much fat can cause health problems, but fat is not all bad.
 In fact, humans and animals need fat in their diets in order to stay healthy.